Oscar Solis

-Oscar Azarcón Solís (born October 13, 1953) is a Philippine-born prelate of the Roman Catholic Church and current bishop of the Diocese of Salt Lake City in Utah.
-Following a 20-month sede vacante, Solís was appointed by Pope Francis on January 10, 2017, and installed on March 7, 2017, after Solís' predecessor, John C. Wester, was appointed as Archbishop of Santa Fe.
-Solís was an auxiliary bishop for the Archdiocese of Los Angeles in California from 2003 to 2017.
+Oscar Azarcón Solís (born October 13, 1953) is a Filipino-American prelate of the Catholic Church who has served as bishop of Salt Lake City in Utah since 2017.
+He previously served as an auxiliary bishop for the Archdiocese of Los Angeles in California from 2003 to 2017.

-Solís is the first Filipino-American to be consecrated a bishop and the first Asian American to lead a diocese.He speaks fluent English, Spanish, and Tagalog.
+Solís is the first Filipino-American Catholic bishop and the first Asian-American to lead a Catholic diocese.
+He speaks fluent English, Spanish, and Tagalog.